jonathdls/Naval_Architect-Marine_Analysis/README.md

 The task 2 Python file contains a simplified ```MooringChain``` class capable of returning the breaking strength and dry weight of chain in accordance with DNVGL-OS-E302 (or any other class society for that matter).
 This class can be used to answer he following questions:

-What is the breaking strength of 157 mm R4S chain in kN?
+- What is the breaking strength of 157 mm R4S chain in kN?
-What is the dry weight per length of 84 mm stud chain in kg/m?
+- What is the dry weight per length of 84 mm stud chain in kg/m?

-Be aware that the SI units are expected and returned by the ```MooringChain``` class and its methods.
+Be aware that the ```MooringChain``` class and its methods expect and return SI units.

 ### 3)